Hare coursing: Variations in Ireland

-Hare coursing is popular in Ireland, with the national meeting in Clonmel, County Tipperary, being the most important event in the coursing calendar, attracting 10,000 spectators, and claimed by its organisers to be worth up to €16 million for the local economy.
+Hare coursing is popular in Ireland, with the national meeting in Clonmel, County Tipperary, being the largest event in the coursing calendar, attracting 10,000 spectators, and claimed by its organisers to be worth up to €16 million for the local economy.
 There are around 70 formal coursing clubs in the Republic and two in Northern Ireland, together holding 80–85 meetings per year.

-There are several differences between the rules of coursing in Great Britain (where it is regulated by the National Coursing Club) and Irish coursing which has been organised by the Irish Coursing Club since 1916.
+There are several differences between the rules of coursing in Great Britain (where it was regulated by the National Coursing Club) before being banned, and Irish coursing which has been organised by the Irish Coursing Club since 1916.
 Because hares are not plentiful in all parts of the island of Ireland, mainly due to modern agricultural practices, coursing clubs are licensed by the Irish government to net 70–75 hares for their events.
 The hares are then transported in boxes to the coursing venue where they are kept for up to eight weeks and trained to be coursed.

 Instead of being coursed on open land, the Irish form is run in a secure enclosure over a set distance.
 Since 1993, Irish Coursing Club rules have made it compulsory for the greyhounds to be muzzled while they chase the hare.
-After the coursing event, the hares are transported back to where they were netted and re-released into the wild.
+After the coursing event, the hares are required to be transported back to where they were netted and re-released into the wild.
 Whereas the UK form of coursing was run with dogs winning points for their running and turning of the hare, the Irish form is run on the basis that the first dog to turn the hare wins.
-This is denoted by either a red flag or a white flag, indicating the colours of the respective dogs' collars.